-They also demonstrated that stress-induced NA predicted more snack intake for women with higher PLS, and that higher PLS was related with heightened emotional relief upon snacking under stress.
+They also demonstrated that stress-induced NA predicted more snack intake for women with higher PLS and that higher PLS was related to heightened emotional relief upon snacking under stress.

 Chronic stress is associated with palatable food intake and thus, the development of obesity.
-This may be due to chronic stress disrupting the regulatory effects of the hypothalami pituitary adrenal (HPA) axis on stress-induced eating.
+This may be due to chronic stress disrupting the regulatory effects of the hypothalamic-pituitary-adrenal (HPA) axis on stress-induced eating.

-The study shown that when we are experiencing a constant stress, the HPA axis activity are reduced which imply that other indirect peripheral or extra-hypothalami glucocorticoid actions (Warne, 2009).
+The study showed that when we are experiencing constant stress, the HPA axis activity is reduced which implies that other indirect peripheral or extra-hypothalami glucocorticoid actions (Warne, 2009).

-Another study shown that corticosteroids, the stress hormone stimulate behaviors that are mediated by dopaminergic mesolimbic “reward” pathways, and increase palatable feeding in rats (Dall, et al.,2006).
+Another study showed that corticosteroids, the stress hormone stimulate behaviors that are mediated by dopaminergic mesolimbic “reward” pathways, and increase palatable feeding in rats (Dall, et al.,2006).

 What are the benefits of controlling your stress level?